eropple/XnaContent/README.md

 Task, but I didn't want to force consumers to necessarily do the same (though maybe I should have!).

-PLEASE NOTE: at present, I have not yet written mappings for all of the XNA types.
-If you'd like to provide a list of those mappings (even if you don't want to code it, test it, and do a pull request), please drop me an email.
-I'll get to it eventually otherwise, but I wanted to get this out there sooner.

 Questions, comments, suggestions - feel free to email me or to file an issue on Github.